zeronetworks/zero-powershell/src/ZN/docs/Update-ZNMfaInboundPolicy.md

 StateProtectionState         : 1
 ```

-This cmdlet will update an inbound MFA policy
+This cmdlet will update an inbound MFA policy.

 ## PARAMETERS